Dask on Coiled

 out.compute()

-Run the computation for the euclidean metric on GPU on Coiled as follows:
+Run the computation for the Euclidean metric on GPU on Coiled as follows:

 run_with_report(x, metric="euclidean", target="gpu", report_name="full")